 Alternatively, the Department of Community Services (DCS) may provide financial assistance to help with funeral costs if your spouse or next of kin cannot afford to pay for a funeral.
 Your next-of-kin must also apply for the CPP death benefit, which will be applied against the cost of funeral costs.
 For more information, contact your local DCS office or visit https://www.novascotia.ca/coms/.

 The Veterans Affairs Canada Funeral and Burial Program ensures that eligible Veterans receive dignified funeral and burial services.
 The Last Post Fund (LPF) is a non-profit organization that delivers the program on behalf of Veterans Affairs Canada.

 To be eligible for the program, Veterans must meet both military and financial criteria.
 For more information, visit http://www.lastpostfund.ca.

 What are my Green Funeral options in Nova Scotia?

 Green or natural burial is the process of human disposition with the least amount of consequences to the environment.
 No embalming fluids or other chemicals are used, and the deceased is placed in a simple shroud or biodegradable casket.
-Nor are concrete vaults, or traditional markers or headstones used.
-There are three types of green burial cemeteries in Canada: Full or conservation, hybrid and green-friendly.
+Nor are concrete vaults, traditional markers, or headstones used.
+There are three types of green burial cemeteries in Canada: Full or conservation, hybrid, and green-friendly.

 Currently, The Green Burial Society of Canada lists no full or conservation cemeteries in Nova Scotia, however it may still be possible to opt for a greener solution, so don’t be afraid to ask your cemetery or funeral service provider what options are available.
 You can also contact the municipal or provincial cemetery management offices for Nova Scotia to ask about green burial alternatives.